VickyCarlson/PCI_Growth/Databases/README.md

 Change the db_password to the password you used to connect to your local server.

 Activate your machine learning environment and your jupyter notebook.
-Open up the InputOutputTables.ipynb file in this folder and run the cells.
+Open up the InputOutputTables.ipynb file in this folder and run the cells to import our input/output data.
+Then, run the query stored in join.sql to join the two tables.

 In pgAdmin, confirm that the table and data imported correctly.
 Follow these steps:
 Under Schema > public > Tables, right click.